 Keota is a tiny city located in the state of Iowa.
 With a population of 889 people and just one neighborhood, Keota is the 361st largest community in Iowa.
-Keota has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Keota has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Keota is generally considered to be a blue-collar town.
-37.89% of the Keota workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Keota, you'll notice that it is more blue-collar than most other communities in America.
+37.89% of Keota’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Keota is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Keota who work in office and administrative support (17.60%), management occupations (9.11%), and sales jobs (6.42%).

-Keota is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Keota doesn't have a public transportation system that people use for their commute.

 The per capita income in Keota in 2022 was $32,315, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $129,260 for a family of four.
 However, Keota contains both very wealthy and poor people as well.